piechartssuck/courses/content/en/home/index.Rmd

 headless: true
 ---

-an accomplished assistant professor, methodologist, and program evaluator with expertise in survey aesthetics, design, and analysis, data visualization, and mixed methods text analysis
+a former assistant professor and current methodologist with expertise in program evaluation, survey design, social networks, data visualization, and mixed methods text analysis